Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Westergas is the city’s hip, artistic district that occupies a former gas factory within the spacious Westerpark.
 Ideal for events, two Christmas fairs take place in the historical and stylish venue.

 The Amsterdamsche Kerstmarkt was moved to Westergas in 2019 and is typically held for just a few days before Christmas.
-The market features food trucks, Dutch craft beer, live music, films and art.
+The market features food trucks, Dutch Craft Beer, live music, films and art.
 They also have an ice rink and Christmas karaoke.

 Rembrandtplein Christmas Market